bigmanabel/terraform-aws-s3-cloudfront-static-site/README.md

 # 🌐 Terraform AWS S3 + CloudFront Static Website

 A secure, scalable, and globally distributed **static website hosting solution** built on AWS using Terraform.

 This project provisions:

-- An S3 bucket configured for static website hosting
+- An S3 bucket configured for static website hosting with modern security controls
-- A CloudFront distribution for global content delivery
+- A CloudFront distribution for global content delivery with optimized caching
-- An ACM certificate for HTTPS
+- An ACM certificate for HTTPS with automatic DNS validation
-- DNS validation and Route 53 configuration
+- Route 53 DNS configuration for custom domain
-- AWS WAF (Web ACL) for basic protection
+- AWS WAF (Web ACL) for basic security protection
-- Automated upload of site files (`index.html`) to S3
+- Automated upload of site files from `build/` directory to S3
+- Modern Terraform configuration following AWS provider v5 best practices

 ---